 Is neon underglow legal in Washington?

 Washington law restricts additional aftermarket vehicle lighting which includes neon underglow.
-In Washington neon underglow is not legal.
+In Washington neon underglow is not legal on public roads.

-Using car underglow is legal only when parked on a private property, but ensure your lights are not displaying red or blue colors, nor flashing or rotating in any way.
+Using car underglow is legal only when parked on a private property.
+Even on private propery you must ensure your lights are not displaying red or blue colors, nor flashing or rotating in any way.

 Washington vehicle lighting laws